 - Accompany pasta with the “Awesome Foursome:” protein, fat, fiber and acidity

-- Where possible, use less-glycemic, higher-fiber pasta (whole-wheat pasta, or pasta or enriched with legumes)
+- Where possible, use less-glycemic, higher-fiber pasta (whole-wheat pasta or pasta made from — or enriched with — legumes)

 Serving size

 Did you know that a recommended serving size of pasta is 2 oz (dry), providing about 38-42 g carbohydrate?
 Thus, a typical one-pound pack of pasta should, theoretically, feed eight fully-grown adults.
 But let’s be honest — when did you last feed eight people with one box of pasta?
-More likely the box yielded three or four servings maximum — which could easily translate to 80-100 g carb per serving and a blood sugar surge.
+More likely the box yielded three or four servings maximum — which could easily translate to 80-100 g carb per serving.

 If you’re used to eating large servings of pasta, the 2-oz recommended serving — which equals about 1 cup (cooked) (a typical serving in Italy) — may seem puny.
-Howver, you can trick your brain into accepting this reduced serving with a bit of deft window-dressing, as shown in the picture below.
+To reassure your brain that you’re not about to starve, you could make a small amount of pasta look like a bigger serving by arranging it as shown here:

 Awesome Foursome

-Once you’ve adjusted your pasta portion size, bring in the “Awesome Foursome:” protein, fat, fiber and acidity.
+Once you’ve dialed in your pasta portion size, bring in the “Awesome Foursome:” protein, fat, fiber, and acidity.

 Less-glycemic, higher-fiber pasta